GahanaNagaraja/Stack-Overflow-Based-Predictive-Analysis-of-Developer-Success/README.md

 # Stack-Overflow-Based-Predictive-Analysis-of-Developer-Success
 This project explores key factors influencing developer success by analyzing data from the 2024 Stack Overflow Developer Survey.
-Success is measured in terms of annual salary and job satisfaction.
-The analysis uses machine learning models to derive insights and predict outcomes based on variables such as education, employment type, remote work setup, and years of experience.
+Success is measured in terms of annual salary.
+The analysis uses machine learning model to derive insights and predict outcomes based on variables such as education, employment type, remote work setup, and years of experience.

 ## Project Overview
 The study follows the CRISP-DM methodology to guide the workflow: